 1) Participants who register to take this course and pass the final examination with a score of 70% or higher will be eligible to receive the APO certificate.
 Please note that the final examination can be taken only once.
 Therefore, the most appropriate time to take the examination should be chosen carefully.
 The self-assessment quizzes are for personal evaluation only and are not related to the final examination results.

 2) Participants who perform well in this course and receive the APO certificate will be given preference, on a merit basis, for selection to attend follow-up face-to-face multicountry APO projects on similar topics, when nominated by their NPOs and if slots are available.

 3) Notes 1 and 2 are applicable only to participants from APO member countries.
-Those from nonmember countries are welcome to take the course for self-improvement, although they are not eligible to receive the APO certificate or attend follow-up face-to-face multicountry APO projects.
+Those from nonmember countries are welcome to take the course for self-improvement, although they are not eligible to attend follow-up face-to-face multicountry APO projects.